katerinapal/GluttonousSnake/README.md

 # GluttonousSnake
-a gluttonous snake game by js
+a gluttonous snake game by RequireJs